Checkmk

 1. Introduction

-In this article you will find the most important topics relevant to an update of your Checkmk from version 2.1.0 to version 2.2.0.
+In this article you will find the most important topics relevant to an update of your Checkmk from version 2.3.0 to 2.4.0.

 We recommend that you read through the entire article before updating so that you know exactly what to expect: before, during and after the update.